apple/swift-nio/README.md

 - `NIOHTTP1`.
 This provides a low-level HTTP/1.1 protocol implementation.
 - `NIOWebSocket`.
 This provides a low-level WebSocket protocol implementation.
 - `NIOTestUtils`.
 This provides a number of helpers for testing projects that use SwiftNIO.
+- `NIOFileSystem`.
+This provides `async` APIs for interacting with the file system.

 ### Protocol Implementations